salilab/saliweb/doc/configfile.rst

 Configuration file
 ******************

-The example file below defines the configuration for a fictional 'foo' service:
+The example file below defines the configuration for a fictional 'ModFoo'
+service:

 .. literalinclude:: ../examples/example.conf